IN THE RIVER

 Minnesota State Capitol

 (former site of the Christopher Columbus monument)

-We invite you to relive the full 2.5 hour performance using the archived livestream link embedded below.
+We invite you to relive the performance by viewing the 2-hour video document here.

 Support for IN THE RIVER generously provided by Creative Capital, The Andy Warhol Foundation for the Visual Arts, The National Endowment for the Arts, Now + There, In Progress, The Film Study Center at Harvard University, and is made possible by the voters of Minnesota through a Minnesota State Arts Board grant, thanks to a legislative appropriation from the arts and cultural heritage fund.